 - During Semester 3 - For thesis and directed project students, establish your examining committee.
 This is almost always the same as your faculty advisory committee (above).
-Changes are usually the result of changes in research or project direction, or the need to bring additional faculty expertise into your research or directed project.
+Any changes are usually the result of changes in research or project direction, or the need to bring additional faculty expertise into your research or directed project.

 - During Semester 3 - Develop your thesis or directed project proposal (CNIT 69800 or 59800, respectively -- usually 1-2 credits).
 Most students simultaneously complete TECH 64600 because that course uses the proposal as its semester project.
 Thus, you can complete two requirements simultaneously.
 You almost always must complete the proposal the semester before you start writing your final thesis, or starting your directed project.

 - By the End of Semester 3 - Defend your proposal to your examining committee.
 This must occur in your next to last semester.

-- During Semester 4 - After your proposal is approved, complete your research or project, and write your thesis or direct project report (CNIT 69800 or 59800, respectively -- remaining credits).
+During Semester 4 - After your proposal is approved, complete your research or directed project, and write your thesis or direct project report (CNIT 69800 or 59800, respectively -- remaining credits as required).
 If your research extends into additional semesters, you must sign up for at least one additional credit of CNIT 59800 (directed project), or CNIT 69800 (thesis) in each semester.

 IMPORTANT RESTRICTION: It is required that the proposal and thesis/project, respectively, be completed in separate semesters.
 You cannot do the proposal and thesis.project in one semester.
 This is a quality management policy.

-- By the End of Week 3 in Your Last Semester - You must declare your degree candidacy.
+By the End of Week 3 in Your Last Semester - You must declare your degree candidacy.
 Each semester, the university declares a deadline for completing this step, and late fees or delays to the next semester may result if you miss the deadlines.
-See Stacy Lane in the main CIT office to declare your degree candidacy the first week.
+See Kari Ludwig in the main CIT office to declare your degree candidacy the first week.
 After that, you have to register for candidacy yourself -- Stacy can explain how.
 There is an absolute deadline to declaring candidacy.